Our Favorite Dubai Hotels

-Stretching about 40km along narrow, flat, and arid land from the airport to the Dubai Marina – and still connected throughout by the excellent metro – the city is jam-packed with places to stay in all price ranges.
-Most hotels are modern, upmarket, and good value, but some with notable Arabian-style charm and history and a few boutique guesthouses can also be found.
+Stretching about 40km along the narrow, flat, and arid land from the airport to the Dubai Marina – and still connected throughout by the excellent metro – the city is jam-packed with places to stay in all price ranges.
+Most of the best Dubai hotels are modern, upmarket, and good value, but some with notable Arabian-style charm and history and a few boutique guesthouses can also be found.
 However, very few budget-priced places are recommended.

 Hotels catering to those staying a short while between flights are located near the airport and in the adjacent and more authentic neighborhood of Deira.
 Even better for short (or longer) stays is the charismatic area around Dubai Creek (which resembles a river).
 Alongside that waterway are the enchanting and historic districts of Al Fahidi and Al Seef, which have both been substantially renovated.
 Nearby, and with an appealing combination of old Arabia and new Dubai, are the areas of Bur Dubai and Bur Juman.

 Modern-day Dubai stretches farther southwest and incudes dedicated districts with unexciting names like Business Bay, Dubai Media City, and Dubai Internet City.
 These areas – and, in particular, the stylish Dubai Marina – are full of high-rise offices, 5-star hotels, and top-notch apartments.
 Beaches with family-friendly hotels and resorts facing shimmering white sands and glassy blue waters have been created at Mina Seyahi and along the city coastline called Jumeirah.
 And jutting out into the sea, the remarkable man-made island, Palm Jumeirah, houses some of the swankiest resorts on earth.